italolelis/mr-robot/README.md

 # Mr Robot

 Testing application for the AWS IoT Button.

-## The idea

 The idea of this project it's just to play around with the new AWS Button.
-The functionalities are pretty simple
+The functionalities are pretty simple.

+### Single Click

+A single click just outputs a random message of the day on your slack channel for you.

+### Double Click

+Wanna know how is the weather for Berlin at the moment?
+Just double click it and look at your slack channel.

+### Long Click

+Will show you random HelloFresh recipe straight to your slack channel which you can cook.

 ## Setup the button on AWS IoT and connect it to WiFi